poloincognito/glcic/README.md

 ## Install

 I created a python library called `glcic` (*Globally and Locally Consistent Image Completion*) to achieve this challenge.
 One can install it with: `pip install -e .` from the root directory of the library (`-e` is useful if you aim to keep modifying the library).

-There is currently no `requirements.txt` file.
+Use `pip install -r requirements.txt` from the root of the project for other libraries.
 Two folders need to be manually created: `data/train` and `logs/checkpoints`.

 ## Discover